HasanPekedis/lipsync_study_case/README.md

 # LipSync Study Case

 This repository contains a study case for a lip-syncing application based on Wav2Lip.
-The project synchronizes lip movements of a target face video with a given audio file.
+The project synchronizes lip movements of a target face image with a given audio file.

 ## Features

-- Automatically syncs lip movements in video to match a given audio
+- Automatically syncs lip movements in image to match a given audio
 - Uses Wav2Lip GAN-based model for high-quality lip-sync generation
-- Simple and easy-to-use web interface
+- Simple web interface

 ## Prerequisites